SSWConsulting/SSW.Rules.Content/rules/fundamentals-of-prompt-engineering/rule.md

 Here’s how that breaks down:

-* **Role:** Career coach
+* **Role:** Senior software engineer
-* **Result:** Advice on improving public speaking skills
+* **Result:** Guidance to improve Python coding practices
-* **Intent:** To receive practical and actionable tips to enhance public speaking abilities
+* **Intent:** To receive specific and actionable tips to enhance Python code efficiency and readability
-* **Context:** The user is preparing for an important presentation for a young audience and needs help overcoming nervousness and delivering a compelling speech.
+* **Context:** The user is working on a large-scale data processing project
-* **Constraint:** The advice should be easy to implement and not require extensive training or professional coaching.
+* **Constraint:** The advice should contribute to both the performance and cleanliness of the code, catering to the requirements of readability and efficiency in a large-scale project setting.

 By specifying the role, result, intent, context, and constraint in the prompt, you can guide ChatGPT to deliver a more relevant and targeted response, addressing your specific needs and expectations.